Tutoring Sources to Help You Succeed

 If you are having difficulty with your coursework, you may want to investigate one or more of the following options:

-Request a tutor by completing the online "Tutor Request " form on MTC’s home page or by picking up a tutor request card in the SRC.
+Request a tutor by completing the online "Tutor Request " form here or by picking up a tutor request card in the SRC.

 Use a search engine to search for topics on the World-Wide Web or the website YouTube.
 Reliable academic sources often end in ".edu "

 Remember that there is also a lot of misinformation on the Web, so be careful to evaluate the content and authority of Internet sources.
 You’ll be surprised how much "free " help is available!
 Here are a few trusted sites to get you started:

 Looking for some tips on how to study and how to take tests?
 Check out these web links:http://www.onlinecollegecourses.com/2009/08/19/100-best-websites-for-free-homework-help/